 9. Plan ahead if you’re going to shop

 Be prepared that there are things to buy at nearly every turn inside Legoland and that your Lego fans may beg for new toys at every turn as well.

 The many Legoland stores have the largest selection of Lego and Legoland products found anywhere in the world, so it might make it worth a splurge.
 Take advantage of the ability to shop and pick up your purchases when you leave the park without having to worry about schlepping items around all day.

 Minifigures can be a fun purchase for kiddos who feel they must bring home a souvenir.
-Build-A-Mini tables let you create your own custom mini figs. Buy three for a great deal and special packaging.
-Shop workers can also typically discern by feel which mystery-packaged minifigs are which if your kid wants a specific one.
+Build-a-Mini tables let you create your own custom minifigs.
+Buy three for a great deal and special packaging.
+Shop staff can also typically discern by feel which mystery-packaged minifigs are which if your kid wants a specific one.

-Lego-fanatics will appreciate staying at the Legoland Hotel or the new Legoland Castle Hotel.
+Lego fanatics will appreciate staying at the Legoland Hotel or the newer Legoland Castle Hotel.
 Both hotels offer themed rooms with early entry to the park, plus nightly entertainment, a breakfast buffet and a pool.
-The hotels are mere footsteps from the park which means if naps are still on your plate, it's easy to take a siesta when needed.
+The hotels are mere footsteps from the park, which means if naps are still part of your daily itinerary, it's easy to take a siesta when needed.

 Visitors looking to save on eating-out costs will love the Hilton Grand Vacations at Marbrisa for its full kitchens and suites.
 Along with a scenic golf course and large pool, this spot also has a private entrance to Legoland California.